SeanTangney/my_full_template/README.md

 # Design
 ## Color Scheme
 - The main colors i used were pink, yellow and light blue for the Font Awesome icons.
-I chose these "Pastel" inspired colours because i knew they would look nice with a text-shadow effect when hovered over them.
+I chose these "Pastel" inspired colours because i knew they would look nice with a text-shadow ( Neon) effect when hovered over them.
+I used Coolers to help me to generate this color pallette.

 <img src="https://user-images.githubusercontent.com/11293532/145097353-dbb3764a-cc58-4a0a-96b9-82065371e412.jpg" alt="color-pallete" width="750" height="450">